cici-xingyu-zheng/Dream2024/README.md

 RMSE std: 0.0004988276960423697
 ```

+This is exciting as it is with intensity and feature combo we beat our previous performaces.
+We can also explore different lower D.

 We uploaded the features of Mordred, original (without imputation for NaN yet, but in ourprojection we used mean) and the reduced dim.
 Mordred to dropbox.

+We will create a table now to record the inching up.

 ---